SzelagJK/DecentralizationOntology/README.md

 > **Prototype disclaimer**
 >
-> This software is a research prototype supplied only as a supporting artifact for the anonymized paper **“Defining Decentralization: An Ontological Perspective.”** It is not production-ready and has not been hardened for security-critical, safety-critical, or high-availability use.
+> The following implementation is a research prototype supplied as a supporting artifact for the paper titled **“Defining Decentralization: An Ontological Perspective.”** Rather than a production ready product.
 Results should be checked against the definitions and propositions in the paper.

 # Decentralization Ontology Sandbox